DisyInformationssysteme/cadenza-analytics-python/DEVELOPMENT.md

 ### Pull Requests
 - Ensure all GitHub workflows pass
+- Add or update type hints and docstrings
 - Update documentation if adding/changing public APIs
 - Add or update examples if introducing new features